paulodacaya/yu-gi-oh-calculator/README.md

 ## Future Features
 - Action log count.
-A log displaying what's happened throughout the duel for reference.
+A log displaying whats happened throughout the duel for reference.

 ## Built With
 - React.js